Jaroslav Kocian: Teaching

 He taught at the Prague Conservatory, at first as an assistant to Otakar Ševčík, from 1924 as a professor.
 He became a tenured professor in 1929 and the rector of the conservatory from 1939 to 1940.
 His most famous students were Josef Suk, Václav Snítil, Jan Sedivka and Alexandr Plocek.

 Legacy

 The Kocian Violin Competition has been held annually in his hometown Ústí nad Orlicí since 1959.
-The Kocian Quartet and Chamber orchestra of Jaroslav Kocian were named in his honor.
+The Kocian Quartet and Chamber Orchestra of Jaroslav Kocian were named in his honor.

 Compositions

 Kocian's arrangements of Suk's Six Piano Pieces Op.7 for violin were performed by many violinists including Leonid Kogan, Henryk Szeryng, David Oistrakh, Janine Jansen or Josef Suk.
+He also made arrangements of Dvořáks Walzes op.
+54.